Godai (Japanese philosophy)

-The Japanese Buddhist concept of gogyo, which stems from Chinese wuxing, is distinguishable from godai by the fact that the functional phases of wood and metal within gogyo are replaced by the formative elements of void and the wind (air) in godai.
-Godai is attributed to esoteric Japanese Buddhism during the eleventh century CE in relation to the idea of gorin (the "five wheels" or the "five rings").
+The Japanese Buddhist concept of gogyo, which stems from Chinese wuxing, is distinguishable from godai by the fact that the functional phases of wood and metal within gogyo are replaced by the formative elements of void and the wind (air) in godai. similar to the classical Greek philosophical elements.
+Godai attributed to esoteric Japanese Buddhism during the eleventh century CE in relation to the idea of gorin (the "five wheels" or the "five rings").
 Godai and gorin are also seen within the practice of ninjutsu, where these principles became an essential aspect of the esoteric ninja teachings (the ninpo-mikkyo); whereas the theory of gogyo moved into the functional theory of traditional Japanese medicine and exoteric Buddhism.

 The elements

-The godai is a static or inert philosophical understanding of the traditional Japanese elements and study, similar to the Greek classical elements.
+The godai is a static or inert philosophical understanding of the traditional Japanese elements and study.
 The four main elements or building blocks are Earth, Water, Fire, and Wind, while Void is non substantial.

 As such, these may describe an individual's response to direct confrontation, such as in martial arts associations with physical center, footwork.